Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 It is a measure of growth in revenue with respect to the cost spent on sales and marketing.
 Through this, you can measure how competent a business is in terms of generating recurring revenue at the cost of its marketing spent.

+It is one of the most useful SaaS metrics for investors to know the health of a business.
 It serves as a litmus test of sorts.
 To help you gauge whether your sales and marketing variables need any tweaking.
 And, in which direction!

 To find this metric, you need the following data points.

 Once you have the above figures with you, you can use the below SaaS magic number formula to get this metric:

 SaaS Magic Number = [(A – B) *4] / C

 It is your ‘annualized’ incremental recurring revenue as a percentage of your sales and marketing expenses.